 \subsection{Gain relative to last-batch inference}

-\Cref{thm:leftover} shows that under location-invariance there is one usable piece of information beyond to the last batch, namely the statistic $L$.
-It is therefore interesting to understand to what extent this additional information helps us conduct inference on $\mu.$
+\Cref{thm:leftover} shows that under location-invariance there is one usable piece of information beyond the last batch, namely the statistic $L$.
+It is therefore interesting to understand to what extent this additional information helps us with inference on $\mu$.

 {r^{(c)}} {r^{(t)}}

 Let $\rc = V_T \lambda$.
 Note that $\rc$ collects the ratio of cumulative sample size and last period sample size for each arm: $\rc_k = \frac{\sum_{t=1}^{T-1} n_t\Pi_ {tk}}{n_T \Pi_{Tk}}.$ Similarly, let $\rt = \rc + 1$ collect the ratio of total sample size to last period sample size for each arm.
 Let $q = \sum_{t=1}^{T-1} n_t \Pi_{t}1_K$ collect the cumulative sample size.
 Then we have that Thus, the reduction in variance relative to using solely the last batch depends on the alignment of $\eta$ to the matrix $\frac{q \Sigma^{-1} (\rc)'}{q' \Sigma^{-1} \rt}$, which collects information about variance-weighted relative sample sizes.
 The relative improvement is greatest when $\eta$ is proportional to $\lambda$, since then $L$ provides the greatest amount of information.